Josh-moreton/gr8constructionprojects.com/content/services/extensions.md

 weight: 2
 ---

-We specialise in transforming your living space with expertly crafted home extensions.
-Whether you’re looking to add a new room, expand your kitchen, or create a seamless indoor-outdoor flow, our dedicated team has a wealth of experience in creating the perfect extended space.
+Transform your home and add valuable living space with our expertly crafted house extensions.
+From stunning kitchen expansions to versatile new living areas, we specialise in creating beautiful, functional spaces that enhance both your lifestyle and property value.
+With decades of experience in East Lothian and Edinburgh, our team delivers extensions that exceed expectations.

 <!--more-->